v-rajagt/IntuneDocs/intune-user-help/set-up-mobile-threat-defense.md

 Follow the onscreen prompts to complete registration.
 If you're not sure if your device is registered, the Mobile Defense App that you install will let you know, and provide next-step instructions.

 ### App installation
-Your orgnization will make the app available to you through one of the following ways:
+Your organization will make the app available to you through one of the following ways:

 * Your organization might install the app on your device so that it's ready to use when you turn the device on.
 This applies to corporate-owned devices only.